mloberg/mloberg.github.com/readme.md

 * _posts/
 * images/

-All other directories and files are MIT Licensed.
+All other directories and files are MIT Licensed, unless otherwise specified in the file.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to http://github.com/mloberg would be appreciated, but is not required.